Stubborn-z/KELESC/README.md

 ```
 The command will test the model on the whole dataset and generate a log file for further evaluation.
 ## Evaluation
-After you get the log file, you can evaluate it with the following command on various metrics.
+If you want to evaluate the model on a dataset, just run the following command:
 ```shell

 ```